FLIR/iis_firefly_image_classifier/README.md

 Once TensorBoard is running, navigate your web browser to http://localhost:6006.
 -->

-# Fine-tuning a model from an existing checkpoint
+# Training a customized model for your own application
-<a id='Tuning'></a>

 Training a model from scratch is no easy job.
 It is time consuming and requires extensive deep learning expertise.
 Rather than training from scratch, we'll often want to start from a pre-trained model and fine-tune it to create customized models for your new applications.

+## The Simple Approach

+## The Advanced Approach
+### Fine-tuning a model from an existing checkpoint
+<a id='Tuning'></a>

 To indicate a checkpoint from which to fine-tune, we'll call training with the `--checkpoint_path` flag and assign it an absolute path to a checkpoint file.